How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Living with parents: S$30,000.
 Within 4 km of parents: S$20,000.
 Resale only.

-Maximum stacked: S$230,000 on resale (EHG + CHG + PHG) or S$120,000 on BTO (EHG only).
-Singles get half the family rate.
-Conditions on the HDB CPF Housing Grants page; see also using CPF OA for property.
+Stacked to the maximum, that is S$230,000 on a resale flat (EHG + CHG + PHG) or S$120,000 on a BTO (EHG only).
+Singles receive half the family rate.
+The conditions are on the HDB CPF Housing Grants page, and there is more in our guide on using CPF OA for property.

 Downpayment: HDB Loan vs Bank Loan